Barbara-Arnold/Barbara-Arnold/README.md

 ## Hi there 👋

 ## 🚀 Road to Professional Developer
-Currently expanding my technical stack with a focus on Quality and AI:
+Expanding my technical stack with a focus on Quality and AI:
+- **Currently working on Data BI & IA migrations at** `Telefónica` ☕-
 - **Testing:** Implementing `Pytest` for business logic validation.
 - **Cloud:** Preparing for `Microsoft Azure AI Fundamentals (AI-900)`.
 - **Machine Learning:** Enrolled in Andrew Ng's `Machine Learning Specialization`.
 - **Infrastructure:** Basic containerization with `Docker`.
-- **Currently working on Data BI & IA migrations at** `Telefónica` ☕-

 <!--
 **Barbara-Arnold/Barbara-Arnold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.